chi6rag/how-credit-card-processing-works/ebook/ch6/README.md

 [![Screen](http://bigbinaryebooks-hccpw.herokuapp.com/assets/credit-card-processor.jpg)](http://bigbinaryebooks-hccpw.herokuapp.com/assets/credit-card-processor.jpg)

 The interchange fee imposed by Visa and Mastercard is itself more than 1.1% in most cases.
-Since a credit card processor has to make money on top of the interchange fee, it seems highly unlikely that the fee being charged by this "credit card processor" is mere 1.05%.
+Since a credit card processor has to make money on top of the interchange fee, it seems highly unlikely that the fee being charged by this "credit card processor" is a mere 1.05%.

 # Fee